Harju ridge & Vesilinna observation tower

 The Harju ridge and its landmark, the Vesilinna observation tower, greet visitors from nearly all directions.
 Harju, a popular recreational area, is a pine forest haven in the middle of the city.
 A jogging track runs around the area, which also has many paths and trails for pedestrians.
 The main route from the city centre to Harju runs through the majestic Nero stairs at the top end of Gummeruksenkatu.
 Named after municipal engineer Oskar Nero, the stairs were constructed as a job creation programme in 1925.
 Today, they may be even better known as the “stairs of knowledge” among residents, because of the university.
 Or if you ask for directions to the Harju stairs, locals will know what you are talking about.

-You can admire beautiful views from Vesilinna observation tower on Harju during the opening hours of Vesilinna Restaurant and the Natural History Museum of Central Finland.
-You can check the opening hours of Vesilinna Restaurant here and the opening hours of the Natural History Museum of Central Finland here.
+You can admire beautiful views from Vesilinna observation tower on Harju during the opening hours of Café & Restaurant Vesilinna and the Natural History Museum of Central Finland.

 Visit Jyväskylä challenges you to surpass yourself in a magnificent natural environment.